Psycho (franchise): History (1959–1997)

 With the surprise financial and critical success of Psycho II, Universal began development on a second sequel.
 Writer Charles Edward Pogue was hired to write the screenplay.
 In Pogue's first draft of the film, it was Duane who was the killer and had intentionally come to the Bates Motel because he was obsessed with Norman.
 Maureen was a neurotic psychologist who had come to the motel to replace Dr. Raymond from the previous film.
 Pogue had intended to cast original victim Janet Leigh in the role.
 Universal rejected these ideas, arguing that Bates had to be the killer and Leigh was wrong for the film.
-However, Maureen's actions remained virtually unchanged; her character was merely changed to a young nun.
+Maureen's actions, however, remained virtually unchanged; her character was merely changed to a young nun.
 After the second draft of the screenplay was completed, it was sent to Perkins as an acting job.
 After Perkins read the script, he wanted to direct the film, saying he would do it for nothing.
 Universal agreed to this.
 When the film went into pre-production, Anthony Perkins asked Psycho II director Richard Franklin to co-direct the film with him, but Franklin declined.
 Filming for Psycho III began in June 1985.
-Perkins' main inspiration for the style of this film came from the movie Blood Simple directed by the Coen brothers.
+Perkins' main inspiration for the style of this film came from the film Blood Simple directed by the Coen brothers.
 Before production began, he even took the entire cast and crew to a screening of the film.
 Like the two previous films, it was mostly shot on the backlot of Universal and in a number of sound stages.
 Despite Psycho III being Perkins' film directorial debut, the cast and crew have said in interviews that he was enjoyable to work with.
 Lee Garlington, who played the waitress Myrna, commented: "I have never to this date met a director who worked equally well with both the cast and crew.
 He was excited to be doing it, I adored him".
 During filming, actor Jeff Fahey suffered an on-set injury.
 When filming the scene where Norman is hitting Duke with the guitar, Anthony Perkins actually hit Jeff Fahey so hard that it cut his head open and he had to get six stitches.
 A shot of Fahey's actual injury was used in the final film.
 Universal originally wanted to release the film in February 1986 but the release was moved to July 2 due to various re-shoots that included the ending.
 Psycho III was released on July 2, 1986, to a mixed response from critics and financial failure.
-It earned $3,238,400 in its opening weekend and went on to gross about $14,481,606 at the domestic box office, becoming the lowest-grossing theatrical film of the Psycho movie franchise.
+It earned $3,238,400 in its opening weekend and went on to gross about $14,481,606 at the domestic box office, becoming the lowest-grossing theatrical film of the Psycho franchise.